Try-Mopsa: Relational Static Analysis in Your Pocket: Try-Mopsa: Under the Hood

 The toplevel also draws a form so that user can select options.
 The form is automatically generated from the option metadata encoded within Mopsa (which are fetched through a query to the web worker).
 The options depend on which abstract domains are activated, and thus on the configuration chosen by the user.
 The toplevel ensures that the option form is redrawn whenever the configuration is changed.

 When a user starts an analysis, the toplevel creates a web worker to perform it.
-The user may choose to interrupt the analysis, in which case the top-level then signals the web worker to stop.
+The user may choose to interrupt the analysis, in which case the toplevel then signals the web worker to stop.

 \paragraph{Interactive engine.} The interactive engine of Mopsa follows an interaction loop by awaiting user input (in a synchronous, blocking fashion) and providing corresponding results.
 However, web interfaces typically rely on asynchronous processes.
 We explored options such as implementing an asynchronous interactive engine.
 This would have required the decoupling of the interactive interface from the analysis computations, which would have been a large implementation effort introducing breaking changes.
 In the end, we chose to rely on the sync-message \cite{sync-message} JavaScript library enabling synchronous communication between the web worker to the toplevel, should some user input be required.
+Thanks to this embedding, all user-interface features of Mopsa are supported in Try-Mopsa.